infinum/wordpress-handbook/Coding standards/PHP coding standards/Database queries.md

-Querying the database should be done using a `WP_Query` object [Don't use query_posts()](https://wordpress.stackexchange.com/a/1755/58895).
+Querying the database should be done using a `WP_Query` object.
+[Don't use query_posts()](https://wordpress.stackexchange.com/a/1755/58895).
 It can affect other queries on the page because it reassigns the `global wp_query` object.

 You can optimize your query by removing unnecessary queries.